Richard Barnett (Capitol rioter): Arrest, trial and incarceration

 On January 8, 2021, Barnett was arrested.
 He was indicted on January 29 of four misdemeanor and four felony charges: disorderly conduct; "obstruction of an official proceeding; aiding and abetting; entering and remaining in a restricted building or grounds with a deadly or dangerous weapon; parading, demonstrating or picketing in a capitol building; and theft of government property."
 On February 4, 2021, Barnett pleaded not guilty to all charges.

 Judge Christopher "Casey" Cooper allowed Barnett to be released from jail on April 27, 2021, warning him that it was a test, and noting Barnett's "outlandish behavior and attempts to avoid detection after the riot, brandishing of guns in public, taking a stun gun into the Capitol and his possible adherence to some QAnon conspiracy theories".

 His Washington, D.C. criminal trial was one of the highest profile prosecutions of a January 6 rioter.
 Barnett was represented in court by Joseph D. McBride, an attorney known for his defense of the January 6 Capitol rioters.

 After approximately two hours of jury deliberation, Barnett was found guilty of all charges in January 2023, including civil disorder and obstruction of an official proceeding.
 On May 24, 2023, he was sentenced to 54 months in prison.
 At the sentencing prosecution brought up Barnett's attempt to profit from his crimes by selling autographed photos of himself in Pelosi's office, and the fact that several Capitol staffers left public service due to trauma caused by the riot.
 After release, he was to be subject to 36 months supervised release and a $2,000 fine.

-Following sentencing Barnett requested that he be placed at Federal Prison Camp, Yankton, in Yankton, South Dakota, and that he be allowed wait until August 22 to self-report to prison.
+Following sentencing Barnett requested that he be placed at Federal Prison Camp, Yankton, in Yankton, South Dakota, and that he be allowed to wait until August 22 to self-report to prison.
 He was allowed to self-report, but all his other requests were denied.
 He stated he plans to appeal the conviction.

 On January 20, 2025, after beginning his second term in office, President Trump issued pardons to Barnett and roughly 1,500 other individuals charged with crimes connected to January 6th.
 He was released from prison the next day.